 All other examination regulations apply to online examinations.
 You must complete and submit the Examination Request Form to Examination Services using the methods described in the Requesting an Examination section.

-Once a student has viewed an examination—unless the wrong examination has been sent to the invigilator—the examination will be deemed to have been written or attempted to have been written.
+Once a student has viewed an examination—unless the wrong examination has been sent to the invigilator—the examination will be considered to have been written or attempted to have been written and assigned a grade.